ianbtr/iTrace-post/README.md

 # iTrace-post
 A pair of modules and sample script for processing output from the [iTrace plugin](www.i-trace.org), particularly when used in tandem with the [FLUORITE plugin](http://www.cs.cmu.edu/~fluorite/).
+The motivation for this repository is thus: In iTrace v0.0.1 (Alpha), editing is not supported.
+*If you used a later version of iTrace that explicitly supports editing, this issue does not apply to your experiment, and you do not need to run FLUORITE in addition to iTrace.* The work-around presented here is very time-consuming and should be avoided if at all possible.

-Also performs automatic generation of Areas of Interest (AOI's) based on fixation data and code location.
-The program is capable of processing data from experiments where the participants were permitted to edit the code they were presented with; however, this process is INCREDIBLY slow, and it is expected that a future version of iTrace will provide support for this kind of experiment.
+As an additional useful tidbit, this code also performs automatic detection of Areas of Interest (AOIs) based on fixation data and code location.

 ## Quick Start
 Run `setup.py` like this:
 ```$ python setup.py install```
 As soon as this completes, you're ready to import the `itrace_post` and `fluorite`
 modules into your project.
 Please note that you will need to copy the script
-`make_partition.py` if you wish to use it in your project.
-It may be helpful use this
+`analyzer.py` if you wish to use it in your project.
+Alternatively, it may be helpful to use this
 script as an example when writing a similar script to read output from iTrace.
+If you wish to do this, please refer to the [relevant notebook](examples/iTrace_post_processing.ipynb).

 ## Requirements
 You must have the following programs installed and on your path:
 * `gaze2src`
 * `srcml`
+* `tar`

 The following modules are also required:
 * `numpy`